Studying with us in 2021/22

 We also have a staff and student led Pro-Bono Unit that provides legal advice to the public.

 There is the opportunity to undertake a placement abroad as an alternative to a dissertation.
-The School of Law’s Centre for American Legal Studies operates the UK’s largest student internship programme to the USA.
+Our Centre for American Legal Studies operates the UK’s largest student internship programme to the USA.
 In order to be applicable, you need to apply for the internship programme.

 The programme was established in 1994 and to date we have placed over 500 students in Federal and State Public Defender offices, private attorney offices, American University Law Schools, law projects and organisations across the USA, from New York City to West Texas and San Francisco.

-The School of Law at Birmingham City University is home to students from a wide number of countries studying on traditional degree programmes and short-term international courses both at undergraduate and postgraduate level.
+Birmingham City University is home to students from a wide number of countries studying traditional Law degree programmes and short-term international courses both at undergraduate and postgraduate level.

 A legal education at Birmingham City University is widely recognised and many of our international students return to their home country to either pursue legal practice or requisite professional qualifications in their jurisdiction.

 As a law student you will not only develop and refine knowledge in discrete areas of English and international law but also develop key transferable skills designed to enhance your employability profile.
-Many international students have travelled thousands of miles to study at Birmingham City University and the School offers you an engaging and diverse study experience based in the city of Birmingham which is the second largest city in the UK.
+Many international students have travelled thousands of miles to study at Birmingham City University.
+We offer you an engaging and diverse study experience based in the city of Birmingham which is the second largest city in the UK.

 Due to our proximity close to the legal and business district of the city we enjoy strong links with Birmingham Law Society and law firms around the West Midlands.
 The benefit of these links is passed directly onto you so that you can enhance your network of contacts whilst seeking relevant legal practice experience to enhance your employability profile.